 Buying a Property – Some Frequently Asked Questions

-A. The solicitor’s role in the home buying process is to protect your interests and those of your lender.
+A. Our role in the home buying process is to protect your interests and those of your lender.
 The aim is to ensure, so far as is possible, that from a legal point of view the property is free from any problems that will affect you in the future.

-The solicitor will carry out a number of checks and investigations on your behalf and report to you about them.
-When you are happy to proceed the solicitor will arrange to exchange contracts for you.
-After exchange of contracts the solicitor will make all the necessary arrangements for completion of the purchase and finalise the transaction for you.
+We will carry out a number of checks and investigations on your behalf and report to you about them.
+When you are happy to proceed, we will arrange to exchange contracts for you.
+After exchange of contracts we will make all the necessary arrangements for completion of the purchase and finalise the transaction for you.

-Q. What are the checks and investigations that the solicitor will carry out for me?
+Q. What are the checks and investigations that Parry Law will carry out for me?

 A. A full check of the legal title to the property – This includes checking any documents in the title, and particularly if the property is leasehold, a careful check of the lease.
-The solicitor will report to you about these documents and how they may affect your future use of the property.
+We will will report to you about these documents and how they may affect your future use of the property.

-Searches – There are a range of searches that the solicitor will carry out depending on the location of the property and any particular requirements you may have.
+Searches – There are a range of searches that we will carry out depending on the location of the property and any particular requirements you may have.
 Typical searches are:

 The local search – This is a search carried out in the records held by the local authority for the area.
 The search will reveal if the property is likely to be affected by local proposals such as road improvements.
 It will also check the current planning position.
 Please note however that the local search will not tell you if any neighbours have made planning applications.